What makes a good Academic Manager?

 Relax and think of the next thing that could go wrong.

-1. A normally bubbly and enthusiastic teacher has become silent and withdrawn.
+For example:- A normally bubbly and enthusiastic teacher has become

 This could well be your fault for failing either to make it clear that it is required of them or what its purposes are (so people haven't taken it seriously).
 It isn't a problem yet but it is something of a mystery.